TheInstituteOfCode/rbc/_offers/Advance-Saver.md

         color-scheme: dark
     -
         _id: text-block-top-overlap
-        block-content-html: "<h2 class='heading-lg'>Elegance at Year’s End</h2><h3>Offer Summary</h3><p>Mark the final day of the year with an experience composed in taste and stillness.
-Your stay includes a thoughtfully curated evening at Taru, where a multi-course tasting unfolds in harmony with a hand-selected wine pairing, each element guided by season, place, and purpose.
-Stay through 31 December 2025 and benefit from exclusive privileges, including daily breakfast, complimentary Refreshment Gallery, unlimited laundry and pressing services, and a New Year's Eve celebrations, a truly effortless retreat.</p><p>Within the quiet elegance of your private sanctuary and the gentle cadence of the shoreline, time moves differently.
-The atmosphere is unhurried, refined, and quietly celebratory—designed not to overwhelm, but to deepen each moment.
-Between curated dining and the stillness of the coast, the senses are awakened in subtle, lasting ways.</p><p>A moment to savour, a year to embrace—begin it with grace and quiet splendour.</p><p>Terms & Conditions</p><p>Free cancellation 30 days prior to stay.</p><p>For more information and reservations, please contact us at (+62) 361-201-9999 or email: reservations.regentbali@ihg.com</p><p><a href='https://www.ihg.com/redirect?path=asearch&brandCode=RE&localeCode=en&regionCode=925&hotelCode=DPSCR&checkInDate=30&checkInMonthYear=112025&checkOutDate=01&checkOutMonthYear=002026&numberOfAdults=2&numberOfChildren=0&numberOfRooms=1&rateCode=ISHD1&cn=no' class='button-featured'>Book Now</a></p>"
+        block-content-html: "<h2 class='heading-lg'>Elegance at Year’s End</h2><h3>Offer Summary</h3><p>Escape the ordinary and embrace a haven of serenity with our Serene Lagoon Upgrade.
+Receive a complimentary upgrade to a luxurious Lagoon Pool Suite, where private tranquility meets exclusive access.
+Begin your day with an enchanting floating breakfast for two, served amidst the gentle ripples of the pool, a truly unforgettable experience.
+Unwind further with a rejuvenating 60-minute Balinese massage for two, designed to soothe your senses and restore your balance.
+Conclude your indulgent escape with an elegant afternoon tea, savouring a sophisticated assortment of delights and a fine selection of teas.
+Elevate your stay and let the serenity of the lagoon embrace you.</p><p>Complimentary inclusions for two guests:</p><p><ul><li>Upgrade to Lagoon Pool Suite<li>Floating Breakfast for Two in the Lagoon Pool<li>60-Minute Balinese Massages<li>Breakfast and Afternoon Tea<li>Refreshment Gallery, featuring alcoholic, and non-alcoholic beverages and gourmet snacks upon arrival</ul></p><h3>Terms & Conditions</h3><p>Minimum length of stay of 2 nights is required.</p><p>Complimentary upgrade confirmed upon booking.
+In the event that a Lagoon Pool Suite is unavailable, an in-room private breakfast will be provided and an upgrade to the next higher room category.</p><p>For more information and reservations, please contact us at (+62) 361-201-9999 or email: reservations.regentbali@ihg.com</p><p><a href='https://www.ihg.com/redirect?path=asearch&brandCode=RE&localeCode=en&regionCode=925&hotelCode=DPSCR&checkInDate=30&checkInMonthYear=112025&checkOutDate=01&checkOutMonthYear=002026&numberOfAdults=2&numberOfChildren=0&numberOfRooms=1&rateCode=ISHD1&cn=no' class='button-featured'>Book Now</a></p>"
         overlay-color-scheme: mint-400
         content-max-width: 43rem
-        text-alignment: center
+        text-alignment: left
         color-scheme: dark
         min-height: 50vh
 ---